Six of Wands

 Your spiritual journey is beginning to positively influence and inspire those around you.

-Six of Wands in Love — Reversed
+Six of Wands in Love — Full Meaning

 Reversed in love, the Six of Wands can indicate a relationship in which one partner consistently feels overlooked or underappreciated, their contributions going unacknowledged by the other.
 Over time, this imbalance in recognition erodes the emotional foundation.
 It can also reflect ego dynamics — competition for primacy within the relationship rather than genuine partnership.
 In early-stage romance, it sometimes points to someone who projects confidence but whose self-image is more fragile and approval-dependent than it initially appears.